-Edmond recently took a break from his YouTube channel, but has now resumed regular posts that feature some of the hottest rides in the automotive industry.
+Edmond recently took a break from his YouTube channel but has resumed regular posts that feature some of the hottest rides in the automotive industry.

 9. Amy Shore

 Amy Shore is a UK-based photographer who mainly captures car- and motorbike-related content.
-She has worked with some of the biggest names in the automotive industry including Jaguar, Land Rover, and Lexus, among others.
-Amy is also an ambassador for a number of brands, and became Nikon’s youngest UK ambassador in 2017.
+She has worked with some of the biggest names in the automotive industry, including Jaguar, Land Rover, and Lexus.
+Amy is also an ambassador for several brands and became Nikon’s youngest UK ambassador in 2017.

 10. Son Nguyen

 Son Nguyen’s passion is building stock cars and taking them to the next level.
-He often works as a team with his buddies and is one of the fastest-growing stars on YouTube.
+He often works in a team with his buddies and is one of the fastest-growing stars on YouTube.

 Car influencers are one of the most effective resources available to brands who want to build trust and help educate consumers online.
-By leveraging the credibility these influencers have with their following, retailers can forge meaningful relationships that will pay dividends when it comes time for members of that creator’s audience to buy a new vehicle.
+By leveraging these influencers’ credibility with their following, retailers can forge meaningful relationships that will pay dividends when it comes time for members of that creator’s audience to buy a new vehicle.